Snowflake-Labs/sfquickstarts/site/sfguides/src/h2o/h2o.md

 ## Machine Learning Interpretability (MLI)
 Duration: 5

 One of Driverless AI's most important features is the implementation of a host of cutting-edge techniques and methodologies for interpreting and explaining the results of black-box models.
-In this tutorial, we just highlight some of the MLI features available in Driverless AI without discussing their theoretical underpinnings.
+In this tutorial, we merely highlight some of the MLI features available in Driverless AI without discussing their theoretical underpinnings.

 To launch MLI from a completed experiment, select the `INTERPRET THIS MODEL` button